 Being Pre-WUSA and not on the Women’s National Team, playing opportunities were limited.
 I played in Washington area men’s leagues and travelled on weekends to Philadelphia to play for the Philadelphia Freedom.
 While I loved my Promotions job with Lanzera, a US Soccer Manufacturer, the playing bug could not be put to rest.

 In 1997 I sold my car, put everything I owned in storage, and traveled to Northeast Italy and joined Tavagnacco Femminile of the Italian Women’s League.
 My short time in Italy (due to visa issues) is a life-highlight.
 I was learning and training everyday as a professional athlete.
 I was living in the same hotel as all the single Udinese men’s players so I was smack dab in the middle of Serie A soccer!!!
 Transferred to a team in Germany (that could sort out my visa), I opted to return to the United States to pursue my coaching career full time.

-I met my husband David while an Assistant Coach and MBA Student at the University of Richmond.
+I move to Richmond to be the Assistant Coach at the University of Richmond where I also earned my MBA.
 Now a mom to Cali and Davis – I am on the Board of the Richmond Strikers Soccer Club – an ECNL and US Soccer Academy Club affiliated with Richmond United – with over 3000 travel and recreational level players.
-I have my USSF “B” and National Goalkeeping Licenses and have had various opportunities to coach with US Soccer at a U-14 National Team Camp and with US Soccer Training Centers.
+I am an active youth coach, have my USSF “B” and National Goalkeeping Licenses and have had various opportunities to coach with US Soccer at a U-14 National Team Camp and with US Soccer Training Centers.